Shanaia Gomez

-Shanaia Ricelle Galorport Gomez (born May 15, 2002), better known as Shanaia Gomez is a Filipino-Italian singer, model, host, and actress.
+Shanaia Ricelle Tabuac Galorport (born May 15, 2002), better known by her stage name as Shanaia Gomez, is a Filipino-Italian actress and singer.
 She is best known for appearing in the 10th season of the ABS-CBN reality show Pinoy Big Brother.

 Career

-2016–2019: Career Beginnings
+2016–2019: Career beginnings

 In 2016, Gomez had a vacation in Manila, Philippines for the first time.
 During her stay, she tried VTR go-sees and eventually landed a role in a Maggi commercial with actor Ian Veneracion.
 In the same year, she won first runner-up in the 2016 Miss Philippines Canada, and eventually became a commercial model.

 In 2017, at the age 14, she went back to the Philippines again to try her luck and pursue a career in the showbiz industry.
-She started her career in GMA, but since she didn't speak any Tagalog at that time, projects were a little hard for her.
+She started her career on GMA, but since she didn't speak any Tagalog at that time, projects were a little hard for her.

 In 2019, she auditioned for the singing competition Idol Philippines.
 She made it until the mid-rounds.